ADD CONDITION

 Pediatric Use

 When using this medication for children, it's important to follow specific guidelines.
-For children aged 2 years and older, you can apply the medication to the affected area up to 3 to 4 times a day.
-However, if your child is under 2 years old, you should consult a doctor before using it.
-This ensures that the treatment is safe and appropriate for their age.
-Always prioritize your child's health by seeking professional advice when needed.
+For children aged 2 years and older, you can apply it to the affected area up to 3 to 4 times a day.
+However, if your child is under 2 years old, you should consult a doctor before using the medication.
+This ensures that it is safe and appropriate for their age.
+Always prioritize your child's health by following these recommendations.

 Geriatric Use